Procrastination: Read This NOW!!

 First, that cavalier attitude.
 We often refuse to pay attention to the cost of akrasia because it’s humiliating to notice how often we serve ourselves poorly.
 Rather than taking a moment to run through a cost/benefit calculation, we try to avoid the humiliation by pulling our focus entirely off this important step.
 If we can remember that humiliation is the result of shame and that shame is unproductive, we can reorient our thinking wisely back toward making a cost/benefit analysis.
 Here’s the little sequence of mental events that needs to happen inside each of us if we want to stop being cavalier: we need to eliminate our tendency to shame ourselves thereby elevating both our willingness and also our ability to notice guilty feelings.
 Guilty feelings are wonderful guides for behavior and can arise in humans in anticipation of poor behavior.
 That means we can catch ourselves preparing to indulge in akratic behaviors.
 When we can consistently notice this predictive guilt, we can buttress our attention to skills that maximize our good behavior such as those described below.
 BTW – doesn’t it seem like all high-quality human behaviors begin with eliminating shame?!

-Third, biases in perspective concerning the values we use to analyze the cost of delay.
+Third, biases about the values we use to analyze the cost of delay.
 We tend to make several miscalculations when we are comparing a smaller-sooner reward or penalty with a larger-later one.
 This psychological Doppler effect reflects our tendency to discount the value of something the further away that something is from us in time.
-Our subjective delay discounting occurs for rewards (we try to convince ourselves that building a high quality house won’t truly make that much difference to potential buyers a year down the road), aversive events (we pretend that going to the dentist will be much less problematic six months from now) and consequences (our night-before self tries to sell the story that hangovers aren’t really that bad).
+Our subjective delay discounting occurs for rewards (we try to convince ourselves that the health benefits of exercise aren’t that significant), aversive events (we pretend that going to the dentist will be much less problematic six months from now) and consequences (our night-before self tries to sell the story that hangovers aren’t really that bad).
 We also exaggerate the awfulness of current unpleasantness (I simply cannot tolerate not being able to buy that particular truck right now), our ability to handle waiting (I can’t bear it that I won’t get to go on my vacation for three months), and we overestimate the extent to which our current wants will persist (I’m never going to stop craving a chocolate chip cookie).

-A clever reader will recognize that there are two layers of deficiency operating when we fail to postpone gratification – one being the inability to face our appropriate guilty premonition that we are now confronting an episode concerning instant gratification and the other being the actual indulging in instant gratification.
+To summarize this section, a clever reader will recognize that there are two layers of deficiency operating when we fail to postpone gratification – one being the inability to face the fact that we are now confronting an episode concerning instant gratification and the other being defaulting to instant gratification.
 We need, in other words, to both stop to think about making a good choice in the present using the existential stance, and then we need to make a good choice in the present using our self-command.
 Otherwise what we are doing is trading the immediate gratification of avoidance for the later gratification of accomplishment.
 A poor trade a very, very high percentage of the time.

 In short, the skills underlying delay of gratification reflect the truth that honesty is the best policy.